 What it looks like:

-What’s really going on:
+What’s really happening:

 How to avoid it:

-- Be cautious of financial requests in online relationships.
+- Be cautious with financial requests online

 6. Ponzi & Pyramid Schemes